blackjax-devs/sampling-book/book/algorithms/mclmc.md

 ---
-jupyter:
 jupytext:
   text_representation:
     extension: .md
-      format_name: markdown
+    format_name: myst
-      format_version: '1.3'
+    format_version: 0.13
-      jupytext_version: 1.16.0
+    jupytext_version: 1.15.2
 kernelspec:
   display_name: mclmc
   language: python
   name: python3
 ---

 # Microcanonical Langevin Monte Carlo

 This is an algorithm based on https://arxiv.org/abs/2212.08549.
-A website with detailed information about the algorithm can be found here:
+A website with detailed information about the algorithm can be found [here](https://microcanonical-monte-carlo.netlify.app/).

 The original derivation comes from thinking about the microcanonical ensemble (a concept from statistical mechanics), but the upshot is that we integrate the following SDE: